Etra-00/Etra-00/README.md

 - 👀 I’m interested in just about everything the world of technology has to offer...

-- 🌱 I’m currently learning how to implement the Vulkan API into a project of mine, and soon networking!
+- 🌱 I’m currently developing an application framework in Rust, along with a game to be used with it.

 - 💞️ I’m not looking to collaborate on anything right now, as I have no experience in doing so...
 Although I am happy to consider any invites!